How To Store Protein Powder? (Tubs vs. Pouches)

 How long does mixed protein shakes last?

 A protein shake is drinkable for up to two days after mixing it with water.
-When you mix up your protein powder with water to make a shake, you should keep it in a good, airtight container and stored it in the fridge.
+When you mix up your protein powder with water to make a shake, you should keep it in a good, airtight container and store it in the fridge.
 If not held in the refrigerator, then consume it on the same day.
 Before you drink it, give it a good shake to mix it up again.

 Other Ways To Extend The Life Of Whey Protein?

-If you’ve over-bought on your whey or any other protein and you’re finding it difficult to get through it all before the expiry date, there is one more simple fix.
+If you’ve over-bought your whey or any other protein and you’re finding it difficult to get through it all before the expiry date, there is one more simple fix.
 Stick a few packets of silica gel into your pouch.
 That will take up any moisture that starts to form.

 Even if you don’t need to extend the life of your whey protein, you could still use these gels to reduce moisture building up inside the tub or a pouch.